USGlobal Airways

-USGlobal Airways, formerly known as Baltia Air Lines, Inc., is a publicly traded American corporation that is currently undergoing Part 121 Air Carrier Certification.
+USGlobal Airways, formerly known as Baltia Air Lines, Inc., was a publicly traded American corporation.
 It was founded in August 1989 with the aim of flying from New York City to the then-Soviet Union.
-As of 2022, it has not yet flown a single commercial flight in its -year history, nor generated any revenue outside of that raised from investors.
+It never flew a single commercial flight in its -year history, nor generated any revenue outside of that raised from investors.
+USGlobal's stock was delisted in 2018 for failing to file annual returns.The fate of the airline is unclear since the delisting of the stock in 2018.

 History

 Early years

 Baltia Airlines was founded in August 1989 by Igor Dmitrowsky in New York City with the aim of operating flights from NYC's John F. Kennedy International Airport to the Soviet Union.
-In 1991 it was given authority by the United States Department of Transportation to operate from New York to Leningrad and Riga.
+In 1991 it was given authority by the United States Department of Transportation to operate from New York City to Leningrad and Riga.

 During the initial years of certification, Dmitrowsky made a series of decisions that delayed certification.
 In 1996, Baltia gained authority to operate flights from New York to St Petersburg.
 But in 1998, Baltia put a deposit down on an ex Cathay Pacific Boeing 747-200, and the airline did not have enough capital to start flying and the United States Department of Transportation revoked its route authority.
 In 2007, Baltia received more capital and once again filed to fly from New York to St Petersburg, gaining approval.

 In July 2009 a former Pakistan International Airlines Boeing 747-200 was purchased without engines.
 In 2011 a former Northwest Airlines Boeing 747-200 was purchased and painted in Baltia's livery.
 The former was laid up at Sultan Abdul Aziz Shah Airport in Malaysia where it was later scrapped, the latter at Oscoda–Wurtsmith Airport in Michigan where it was scrapped in November 2020, at a loss of $1.6 million.

 In 2014, Baltia sponsored the Baltia Air Lines Thunder Over Michigan air show at Willow Run Airport in Ypsilanti, Michigan.
 Over 100,000 people attended the event.
-Baltia Airlines currently has no plane to fly.

-Restructuring/rebranding
+Igor Dmitrowsky died in 2016.
+Baltia's board of directors elected Anthony Koulouris as president to oversee the continuation of certification and acquisition of aircraft.
+The first major accomplishment was the election of Connie Kalitta to the company's board of directors on October 31, 2016, subsequently resigning on January 31, 2017.
+Weeks later, Baltia signed a letter of intent with Kalitta Air to lease one Boeing 767-300ER.